JessicaFullstack/sweetScienceDatabase-main/README.md

 # sweetScienceDatabase
-Database for SweetScience back end Project.
+Database for SweetScience back end Project. - Using JPA Bootstrapping.